 —Dr. Julie A.Evans, CEO of Project Tomorrow

-On April 1, 2011 Project Tomorrow released the report “The New 3 E’s of Education: Enabled, Engaged and Empowered – How Today’s Students are Leveraging Emerging Technologies for Learning” at a Congressional Briefing held in Washington, DC.
-Dr. Julie A.Evans, Project Tomorrow CEO, discussed selected student and parent national findings from the Speak Up 2010 report and moderated a panel discussion with students and parents who shared their insights and experiences.
+On April 24, 2012 Project Tomorrow released the report “Mapping a Personalized Learning Journey – K-12 Students and Parents Connects the Dots with Digital Learning” at a Congressional Briefing held in Washington, DC.
+Dr. Julie A.Evans, Project Tomorrow CEO, discussed selected student and parent national findings from the Speak Up 2011 report and moderated a panel discussion with students and parents who shared their insights and experiences.

 Over 100 people attended the Congressional Briefing including congressional staff members, student and staff representatives from some of our Speak up schools, and staff from many of our sponsors, champion outreach partners and non-profit partners.

-Students and parents from Arlington Public Schools (VA) and Baltimore City Public School District (MD) shared their insights regarding mobile learning, online learning and the use of digital content.
+Students and parents from Arlington Public Schools (VA), Fairfax County Public School District (MD) and McKinley Technology High School (DC) shared their insights regarding personalizing their own learning.